Tech ONTAP Blogs

 $ chmod +x ./tridentctl-protect

-And copy the binary to a path of your choice on your desktop machine.
+And copy the binary into any folder that is in your PATH environment on your desktop machine.

 Before we can manage and protect the first application, we need to define at least one appVault CR corresponding to an existing object storage bucket, because buckets are used to store application (and snapshot) metadata in addition to backup data by Trident protect.